AI Software Development life cycle: Explained

 Should you feed as much data to your AI or ML algorithms as you can?
 Well, that might sound attractive since the algorithms have more data to “learn” from.
 However, in practice, that‘s not always the correct approach!

 Most businesses don‘t have clarity about much of their data, and in such cases, feeding data to the AI/ML algorithms will not deliver optimal value.
 You need to use “Data Science Hierarchy of Needs”, created by Monica Rogati, an equity partner at Data Collective.
-Read about it in “The AI hierarchy of needs”.
+Read about it in this article on emerging technologies: “The AI hierarchy of needs”.

 In this hierarchy, the first level is to collect data from relevant sources.
 The organization needs to store this data securely, subsequently, it needs to explore and transform it.
 They need to then aggregate and label it, followed by optimization.